-Providing a reference number when you write a review helps the reviewed business identify you as a customer, give a more detailed response to your review, and sort out any service issues.
+Providing a reference number with your review helps the business identify your order or experience, respond to your review, and address any problems.

-In turn, this can benefit other consumers reading your review by giving them a more complete picture, and also provide learnings for other companies striving to deliver great service.
+In turn, this can benefit consumers reading your review by giving them a more complete picture, and also provide valuable input for companies striving to deliver great service.

 Who can ask for a reference number?

 Any company on Trustpilot who has claimed their business account can ask reviewers to provide a reference number.
 This is regardless of whether the company subscribes to Trustpilot's free or paid services.

 Reference numbers can include reference or order IDs, invoice numbers, a telephone number, track & trace number, a ticket number or perhaps a user number.